Making money from YouTube videos is a dream for many content creators.

 What do I need to qualify for the YouTube Partner Program?

-To join, creators need 1,000 subscribers and 4,000 valid public watch hours in the last 12 months.
+To join, you’ll need 1,000 subscribers and 4,000 valid public watch hours over the past 12 months.

 Can I join the YouTube Partner Program from any country?